History of the Computer Science Department

-The computer Dr. Hurst acquired was an IBM 1620, the first one delivered west of the Mississippi.
-It had 40,000 addressable 6-bit storage locations.
-Six bits could only represent 64 characters which included the upper-case letters, decimal digits, arithmetic operators, punctuation marks and special characters, no lower case.
-It had multiply, divide and subtract instructions, but no add instruction.
-It was nicknamed CADET for Can't Add, Doesn't Even Try; it added by doing a table lookup.
-It had no operating system.
-Programs executed one at a time.
-They were loaded from a deck of punched cards, the first of which had to be a bootstrap card with instructions to load the rest of the deck then turn control over to the program just loaded.
-It was originally housed in the east wing of the basement of Old Main.
+The IBM 1620 had 40,000 addressable 6-bit storage locations.
+Six bits could only represent 64 characters which included upper-case letters, decimal digits, arithmetic operators, punctuation marks, and special characters, no lower case.
+It had multiply, divide and subtract instructions, but no add instructions.
+Nicknamed CADET for Can't Add, Doesn't Even Try, it added by doing a table lookup.

-Professor Wendell L. Pope was teaching in the Department of Mathematics and was the only person on campus who had programmed a digital computer when he was asked to help with the 1620.
-He had learned programming on a Univac 1103A (a vacuum tube type machine) while working for Lockheed Missiles and Space Division in Palo Alto, California, and on an IBM 350 (a decimal machine using 5 bits to represent a decimal digit) while attending Stanford University, also in Palo Alto.
-As a result of this request, he was given a joint appointment in Mathematics and Applied Statistics, until he was appointed Director of the Computer Center in 1969.
+When the IBM 1620 arrived, Dr. Wendell L. Pope, a professor in the Mathematics Department, was the only person on campus who had programmed a digital computer, so he was asked to help.
+He had learned programming on a Univac 1103A (a vacuum tube type machine) while working for Lockheed Missiles and Space Division and on an IBM 350 (a decimal machine using 5 bits to represent a decimal digit) while attending Stanford University.
+As a result of this request, he was given a joint appointment in Mathematics and Applied Statistics, which he held until he was appointed Director of the Computer Center in 1969.

-Computer Science was formed as a separate department in 1982.
-A Master of Science in Computer Science (MS) Plan A degree program (thesis) was added in 1984 and the Bachelor of Arts (BA) degree was also added in this year.
+Master of Science (Plan A – thesis) and Bachelor of Science (BS) degrees were added in 1984.
 The Computer Science Accreditation Commission approved USU’s undergraduate program in 1998.
-Since then, USU’s undergraduate program has been accredited by Accreditation Board for Engineering and Technology (ABET).
-In 2000, the Master of Computer Science (MCS) and Doctor of Philosophy (Ph.
-D.) degrees were added to the program.
-In 2004, the MS Plan C (coursework only) degree was added.
+Since then, the CS undergraduate program has been accredited by Accreditation Board for Engineering and Technology (ABET).
+In 2000, a Doctor of Philosophy (Ph.
+D.) degree was added to the program.
 In 2019, the Data Science MS degree was added.
 In 2021, requirements for the MCS degree program were realigned to better match Master of Computer Science expectations in other institutions and the Plan C option was discontinued.

-Dr. Don Cooley became the first Computer Science Department Head in 1982, serving in that position for about 30 years, until Dr. Dan Watson took over in 2011.
-Dr. Xiaojun Qi took over Dr. Watson’s position and served as the interim Department Head from 2017-2020 and has served as the Department Head since 2020.
+Dr. Don Cooley, the first Computer Science Department Head, served in that position for about 30 years, until Dr. Dan Watson took over in 2011.
+In 2017, Dr. Xiaojun Qi took over as Department Head and has served since then.